 Indian Kalbelia Dance

 When one thinks of Indian dances, usually Bollywood and Indian Classical come to mind.
 However, there is a number of other unique styles in Indian culture.
-Kzalbelia dance is probably one of the most sensual dance forms of the Rajasthan region.
+Kalbelia dance is probably one of the most sensual dance forms of the Rajasthan region.
 Originally performed by the Kalbelia tribe (also known as Sapera, Jogira or Jogi), this dance replicates the movements of a serpent, and snake charmers.

 Persian Classical Dance